gesaretto/writing_london/paper/voyage_draft.md

 	- Think better about this transition.
 This is not the right way to proceed: you should explain that the poem is actually described a commercial transition _because_ Ben Jonson is using criteria that he has elsewhere associated with consumeristic ideology; and not vice versa.
 Use different works to explain why this one is about _buying_ and _selling_.
 Not the opposite.

+	- The market __needs boundaries__: the authentic and the counterfeit; the old and the new.
+These boundaries distinguish what is preserved from what has to be discarded.

+		- The market __needs boundaries__; but the market is also capable of __destroying__ them; of replacing them.

+	- Boundaries are not a problem; the market is not a problem; the problem is the submission of cardinal boundaries to the erratic principles of the market; the problem is that, when I make the boundaries available for negotiation, evaluation, and _fashion_, I lose track of the very essence of the culture in which I live (the very cultural structure; the very cultural scaffolding).

 2. In his 1599 play _Every Man out of his Humour_, the character of Fastidious Brisk ---

 3. In his _Entertainment at Britain's Burse_, written in 1609, commodities are distributing according to ---